Skip to content

 <script setup lang="ts">

-import { useFloating, useClientPoint, useHover } from 'v-float'
+import { useClientPoint, useFloatingContext, usePosition, useHover } from "v-float";

 </script>